Handling a complaint Sexual harassment

 You cannot use a non-disclosure agreement to stop someone whistleblowing or reporting a crime.

-You may decide that the most appropriate way to handle the complaint is by asking the person who's experienced sexual harassment to raise a formal grievance.
-Reasons for asking them to do this might include the seriousness of the complaint.
+You may decide that the most appropriate way to handle the complaint is by asking the person to raise a grievance.
+This is where they make a formal complaint.

 If the case reaches an employment tribunal